This Is How China Deals With Bank Defaulters, Blacklists IDs And Passports

 Companies now conduct checks, and people who feature on the defaulters’ list are denied employment.
 About 71,000 defaulters have been barred from serving in executive positions and about 5,50,000 loan and credit card applications of the defaulters have been blocked by the Industrial and Commercial Bank of China.

 Some of the listed defaulters have also been demoted.

 The fear of restrictions among the defaulters is such that some of them have reportedly undergone plastic surgery.
 One of the defaulters reportedly underwent plastic surgery to evade detection by the authorities.

 India’s bad loans problem

 Indian banking system is also reeling under huge losses caused by piling up bad loans.
 After Vijay Mallya, Nirav Modi and his uncle Mehul Chowksi left the country after dwindling an amount of Rs 11,360 from the Punjab National Bank.
 Soon after this, Bank of Baroda registered a case against Rotomac owner Vikram Kothari and his family of an alleged fraud of Rs 2,919 crore.
 Then came the news of Rs 7,000 crore bank loan default by Jatin Mehta of Winsome Diamonds.
-Apart from Kothari, none of the names mentioned has been caught and most of them fled the country.
+Apart from Kothari, none of the names mentioned have been caught and most of them fled the country.
 Indian banks have been unsuccessful in getting even a penny back.
-It is the need of the hour for India to overhaul its existing laws so that the defaulters do not escape without paying debts.
+It is the need of the hour to have similar laws in India so that the defaulters do not escape without paying debts.